Creating Additional Volumes

-To create an additional disk (volume) and attach it to a server, open the Volumes tab from the Server menu.
+To create an additional disk (volume) and attach it to a server, open a project and click the Volumes tab.

 You can change the size of the volume under the Size tab provided you have resources available.

 The dropdown menu offers the same disk actions: rename volume, detach/attach volume, extend volume size, make snapshot, transfer to other project, and delete.

 Under the Control tab, you can choose what machine (1) or project (2) you’d like to attach the volume to.

 Let's say we have to accept a volume from another project.
 Choose the appropriate option from the dropdown menu.

 In the open window, select the number of volume and enter the Volume ID and Key.
 Then click Transfer.

 You can retrieve the volume ID and key from the Control tab in the volume block by clicking Transfer volume to another project.

 Under the Snapshots tab, you will be find a list of server snapshots and the Create snapshot button.

 To schedule a snapshot, click Add schedule (1).